wftutorials/aspnetmvctutorial/README.md

 }
 ```

-Above we have to functions.
+Above we have two functions.
 One is called `login`.
-This will take you the the `home/index` page.
+This will take you to the `home/index` page.
-The second function uses `RedirectToAction` to send the user to the action in the controller called
+The second function uses the `RedirectToAction` function to send the user to the action in the controller called
 `help`.

-We can see this in action.
+We can see this in action below.

 [redirection_samples.gif]